dardaiz/Projects/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because.
 The automation functionality benefits the user from having to run tasks manually and allows them to work on more valueable tasks.

 The playbook implements the following tasks: